takapai/Adv360-Pro-ZMK/README.md

 # ADV360-PRO-ZMK

+Takas fork

 ## Modifying the keymap

 There is a GUI for editing the keymap.
-It is available at https://kinesiscorporation.github.io/Adv360-Pro-GUI
+It is available at https://kinesiscorporation.github.io/Adv360-Pro-GUI.

 ## Building the Firmware with GitHub Actions